nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 ```

+if you use first element as pivot index then partition logic is diff having 2 points left and right

 #### Time taken by QuickSort, in general, can be written as following.

 T(n) = T(k) + T(n-k-1) + \theta (n)